Ogden Express: Description

 OGX connects Ogden Central station with Lindquist Field, The Junction, the Ogden/Weber Municipal Building, downtown Ogden, Ogden High School, Weber State University (including the Dee Events Center), and McKay-Dee Hospital.
 Much of the route runs along Harrison Boulevard (Utah State Route 203).
 UTA had anticipated having the Ogden Express operational by 2020, but by late May 2020, construction was not expected to even begin until fall of the same year.
-The same as its predecessor (the Utah Valley Express), OGX will be free to ride for at least the first three years of operation.
+The same as its predecessor (the Utah Valley Express), OGX will be free to ride for at least the first three years of operation, though this period was extended another two years in 2026.

 OGX connects with the FrontRunner at Ogden Central station (formerly known as the Ogden Intermodal Transit Center).
 The FrontRunner is a commuter rail service run by UTA that operates along the Wasatch Front with service from Provo, through Salt Lake County (including Salt Lake City), Davis County, Weber County, and Ogden.
 The FrontRunner also connects with UTA's TRAX light rail system in the Salt Lake Valley as well as Amtrak's California Zephyr (which runs daily between Chicago, Illinois and the San Francisco Bay Area).

 The Dee Events Center Campus Shuttle Stop (now known as the Dee Events Center station) was upgraded to a transit center that would serve automobiles and bicycles (with bicycle facilities), as well as connect with local bus routes.